jonthebastard/curious-critters/content/who-we-are.md

     image: ''
     section_id: people-block
     type: section_content
+    title: Who We Are
   - content: >-
       Curious Critters by Casai was started in 2016 as a sole proprietorship.
 We are transitioning to a non-profit organization to better serve the needs of our community.
 Through interactive, hands-on educational programs with live animals, we inspire the public to learn, develop passion, and act as environmental stewards.

       We envision a world in which the public are familiar with the natural